KianaLaBella/co2emissions/README.md

 ## License

-The data analysis in this lab is open access for all to use and reference, with credit to both the author and [Our World in Data](https://github.com/owid/co2-data).
+The data analysis in this lab is open access for all to use and reference, with credit to both the author and *Our World in Data*.